AxelThevenot/Linear_Regression/README.md

 ### Load dataset

 Before to start our algorithms, we have to load a dataset.
-As I said before, the dataset here is the stock prices of Thales.
+As I said before, the dataset here is the stock prices of Thales and the column we are interested in is the opening prices.

 ```python
 def loadDataset(filename):
     """